 How many vehicular trips per day would be generated by the completed project?
+If know

-If know, indicate when peak volumes would occur.
+- indicate when peak volumes would occur.

 Because this is a non-project analysis, average daily trips (ADT) and peak volumes are not yet determined.
 This analysis will be determined during the project-specific design and environmental review for each phase of the Master Plan.
 It is anticipated that a Traffic Study will be prepared for the project at that time.
-The traffic study will address access to the site from NE Juanita Drive and 97- Avenue NE, and, any additional traffic needs to facilitate access in these locations and pedestrian safety for pedestrians crossing NE Juanita Drive.

-Proposed measures to reduce or control transportation impacts, if any:

-Because this is a non-project analysis, additional specific measures to reduce or control traffic are not yet determined.
-Such measures, beyond the anticipated upgrade to park entryways, parking lots, and internal pedestrian trails will be determined during the project-specific design and environmental review for each phase of the Master Plan.
+The traffic study will address access to the site from NE Juanita Drive and 97- Avenue NE, and, any additional traffic needs to facilitate access in these locations and pedestrian safety for pedestrians crossing NE Juanita Drive. - Proposed measures to reduce or control transportation impacts, if any: Because this is a non-project analysis, additional specific measures to reduce or control traffic are not yet determined. environmental review for each phase of the Master Plan. pedestrian trails will be determined during the project-specific design and anticipated upgrade to park entryways, parking lots, and interna Such measures, beyond the ø protection, police protection, health care, schools, other)?
+If so, gene Would the project result in an increased need for public service No additional health care or school services are anticipated for the Master Plan. rally describe. es (for example: fire